 Pursuant to U.S. Treasury guidance, PAHAF must prioritize assistance based on a household's area median income (AMI).
 Initially, PAHAF is available exclusively to priority applicants whose household income is equal to or less than 100% of the AMI.
 Contingent on the availability of funds, PAHAF may expand eligibility to higher-income households, but in no event will PAHAF funds be made available to applicants with household incomes exceeding one hundred fifty percent (150%) of the AMI.
-PAHAF will utilize the AMI data that is published by HUD on the date that an application is processed, ensuring that applicants are evaluated based on the most relevant and equitable income standards.
+PAHAF will assess the AMI data that is published by HUD on the date that an application is submitted or the AMI that is subsequently updated at the time in which the application is processed.
+This dual data evaluation approach ensures that applicants are evaluated based on the most relevant and equitable income standards.
 The following is the order of priority for eligible PAHAF applicants: